MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ### Smoke Tests

-Using these specification defined in form of a acceptance tests could also be used for exploration testing or `smoke testing`.
+Using the specification defined in form of multiple acceptance tests.
+These tests can also be used for exploration testing or `smoke testing` on previously deployed resources.
-That is querying Azure resources and checking properties against certain requirements or specifications.
+That is, querying existing Azure resources and checking the properties against certain requirements or specifications, which are implemented as tests in the acceptance test.
-These tests are usually executed on a black box system to validate and check the state.
+Smoke tests are usually executed against a black box system to validate and check the state and behavior.
+Using smoke tests against Azure resources will ensure general requirements of resources are met.

 ### Tests Phases